On Global and Local Convergence of Iterative Linear Quadratic Optimization Algorithms for Discrete Time Nonlinear Control: Introduction

 Our analysis is based on decomposing the problem at several scales.
-At the scale of of the trajectory, the objective can be seen as the composition of a total cost function and a function, which, given a sequence of controls, outputs the corresponding trajectory.
+At the scale of the trajectory, the objective can be seen as the composition of a total cost function and a function, which, given a sequence of controls, outputs the corresponding trajectory.
 From an optimization viewpoint, the ILQR or the IDDP algorithms, which use linear quadratic approximations of the objective, amount then to generalized Gauss-Newton algorithms~\citep{sideris2005efficient, diehl2019local, messerer2021survey}.
 One contribution of this work is then to detail the convergence rates of regularized generalized Gauss-Newton algorithms for the composition of an outer strongly convex function and an inner function with non-singular transpose Jacobians.

 Both algorithms take advantage of the dynamical structure of the problem to implement a step of a Gauss-Newton algorithm.
 Similarly, the convergence guarantees for the ILQR or IDDP algorithms can be detailed using the properties of the problem at the scale of a single time step.
-In particular, condition~\eqref{eq:global_conv_cond} entails a simple condition on the dynamic to ensure global convergence.
+In particular, condition~\eqref{eq:global_conv_cond} entails a simple condition on the dynamic to ensure convergence to global minima.

 Finally, the dynamic itself can further be decomposed at the scale of the discretization method used to define the discrete time control problem.
 Condition~\eqref{eq:global_conv_cond} may then be ensured by considering a multi-rate sampling method, i.e., sampling the control variables at a higher rate than the sampling of the costs on the state variables.
 By combining all aforementioned scales, we obtain worst-case convergence guarantees to global optima for the ILQR and IDDP algorithms.